Key takeaways

 What is Flonase?

 Flonase is a nasal steroid that can help relieve allergy symptoms.
 The active ingredient is fluticasone propionate.
-It is available OTC as a brand and generic, and by prescription in its generic form.
+It is available OTC in brand-name and generic versions, and by prescription in its generic form.
 It can be used in adults and children ages 4 and older.

 What is Nasacort?

 Nasacort is a nasal steroid used to help relieve symptoms of allergy.
 The active ingredient in Nasacort is triamcinolone.
-It is available OTC in both brand and generic.
+It is available OTC in both brand-name and generic versions.
 Nasacort can be used in adults as well as children ages 2 and older.

 Are Flonase and Nasacort the same?

 Flonase and Nasacort are very similar and have many of the same uses and warnings.
-However, they have some notable differences, such as in the active ingredient, drug interactions, and price, as outlined above.
-Other medications in the nasal steroid category you may have heard of include Rhinocort (budesonide), QNasl (beclometasone), and Nasonex (mometasone).
+However, they have some differences, such as in the active ingredient, drug interactions, and price.
+Other medications in the nasal steroid category include Rhinocort (budesonide), QNasl (beclometasone), and Nasonex (mometasone).
 Fluticasone is also available as a combination drug in the form of brand-name Dymista, which contains azelastine along with fluticasone.

 Is Flonase or Nasacort better?

-Both drugs have been found in studies to be very well-tolerated, and effective in improving symptoms.
-It may take a bit of trial and error to figure out if Flonase or Nasacort is better for you.
+Both drugs have been found in studies to be well-tolerated, and effective in improving symptoms.

 Can I use Flonase or Nasacort while pregnant?

-There is not enough data, so it is best to discuss your allergy symptoms with your doctor and see what he/she suggests.
-It may be safe to take Flonase or Nasacort if needed during pregnancy, but it depends on the individual case, so it is safest to ask your doctor.
+There is not enough data, so it is best to discuss your allergy symptoms with your doctor.

 Can I use Flonase or Nasacort with alcohol?